guicho271828/aaai-template/README.md

   bitmap formats like png have the risk of resulting in blurry images.
   They also increase the file size significantly compared to the vector data in pdf-based figures.
   * Requirements: `inkskape` package (available from standard package managers)
+  * Resources that are not compiled from svg should be in `img/static` directory.

 * `make submission`, `make archive`, `make arxiv` :
   These `make` targets will create a `submission` directory and prepares the camera-ready